 The Apical Growth

 Each segment divides anticlinally forming two upper and lower segments.
-Both these segments give rise to two tier of cells by successive divisions.
+Both these segments give rise to two-tier of cells by successive divisions.
 The upper tier of the cells develops into the node and the lower into the internode.

-Here, the behavior of apical cell differs from that of the stem that it cuts off segments from all its four faces, whereas. in the stem only three faces of the tetrahedral apical cell cut off the segments.
+Here, the behavior of the apical cell differs from that of the stem that it cuts off segments from all its four faces, whereas, in the stem, only three faces of the tetrahedral apical cell cut off the segments.

 Horsetail Land Adaptations

-According to the studies of Alan Channing (Geo-biologist of Cardiff University, Wales), the fossilized remains of plant species in southern Patagonia can provide the evidence about the age of these ancient plant groups.
+According to the studies of Alan Channing (Geo-biologist of Cardiff University, Wales), the fossilized remains of plant species in southern Patagonia can provide evidence about the age of these ancient plant groups.